-If your windows, flooring, walls, heating system, or thermostat are in need of repair, this can increase your heating and cooling bills substantially.
+If your windows, flooring, walls, heating system, or thermostat need repairs, this can increase your heating and cooling bills substantially.
 Your landlord is responsible for keeping your apartment in safe and habitable condition.
 See Chapter 8: Getting Repairs Made for information on what to do.

-Common Problems
+Common Problems and Situations to Avoid